petitess/c-sharp/xxx01/exercise01.md

     return text;
 }
 ```
-2. Make a method that prints a names with reversed characters
+2. Make a method that prints a name with reversed characters
 ```cs
 static void Main(string[] args)
 {